openlayer.json contains the information Openlayer needs to

 inputVariableNames

-, requiredArray of input variable names.
-Each input variable should be in a dataset column.string
+Type: array[string], requiredArray of input variable names.
+Each input variable should be in a dataset column.testsPath

 Path to a JSON file with test configurations.
 This field is not needed if you are